Jennifer K. Stuller is a rebellion built on hope.

 In her book Ink-Stained Amazons and Cinematic Warriors: Superwomen in Modern Mythology, Jennifer presents an exploration of the journey of the female hero in comics, film, and television, as well as a call to action for creating stories with complex women at their center.
 As the editor of Fan Phenomena and Buffy the Vampire Slayer, Jennifer embraces two of her passions: Buffy the Vampire Slayer and the creative endeavors of fan communities.

-Jennifer is co-founder and Board President of GeekGirlCon—an organization that celebrates and honors the legacy of women and girls in the fields of STEAM (Science, Technology, Engineering, Art, and Math), comics, science-fiction, arts, and literature, game play and game design.
+Jennifer is co-founder, founding director of programming, and former Board President of GeekGirlCon—an organization that celebrates and honors the legacy of women and girls in the fields of STEAM (Science, Technology, Engineering, Art, and Math), comics, science-fiction, arts, and literature, game play and game design.
 Founded in 2010, GeekGirlCon has connected thousands of women and allies in geek culture in friendship, unapologetic nerdiness, and career and mentoring opportunities.

 Jennifer has been interviewed by numerous publications about geek culture and women in media including The Seattle Times, Seattle Weekly, The Mary Sue, Legion of Leia, and Bitch Media.
 Her expert opinion and interviews extend across radio, documentaries, podcasts, and news media including the Australian Broadcasting Corporation’s Radio National Breakfast show; KUOW’s The Conversation and The Record; and WNYC’s The Takeaway.
 She was a featured talking head in the 2012 documentary, Wonder Women!
 The Untold Story of American Superheroines.
 She can be seen in the forthcoming AMC documentary series Robert Kirkman’s Heroes and Villains of Comic Books.